 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Food and Agriculture (MoFA) of the Republic of Ghana
+Lead executing agency: Ministry of Food and Agriculture, Republic of Ghana

 Overall term: 2004 to 2019

-The quality of production in the agricultural sector has improved.
+The quality of agricultural production in Ghana is improved.